subzerocloud/subzero-cli/README.md

 ## Install

 ### Dependencies
-These dependencies are only used for `migrations` command.
+These dependencies are only used for `migrations` command, you can skip/postpone this if you use just the `dashboard` subcommand.

 Follow [sqitch](http://sqitch.org/) install instructions for your system.